 Request a street tree

 Do you have a vacant tree pit or grass verge in front of your house?
-If you do and would like Council to plant a tree, lets us know!
+If you do and would like Council to plant a tree, lets us know by completing the online form below.
+Search for Tree then select Public trees - New planting request.

-Street trees are one of the most important natural assets in our area and we are committed to maintaining and increasing our green areas.
+Street trees are one of the most important natural assets in our area and we are committed to maintaining and increasing our urban canopy.

 Street tree planting